tumri/Newzer/README.md

 ***TODO:***

-* Optimize everything for Turbolinks and clean up any resulting issues.

 * Implement better [:flash] messages by attaching them below the static navbar instead of having them appear at the top of the page.

 * Improve the contact, help, and about pages.
 Replace placeholder images with relevant images in the categories page.